 The fine-dining restaurant utilizes all the stations and processes in this list and then some!
 These restaurants promise a top-tier dining experience, exceptional food and an atmosphere of prompt service and class.
 Guests typically pay a premium for an evening in your establishment, will reserve their seats in advance and dress up formally.

 The Fine Dining operator should track:

 - Wait times, turnaround and seating efficiency: We can collectively call this data “table service data.”
+This table service data is crucial to fine dining restaurant analytics.
 As in the casual dining example, any restaurant that seats guests should keep a close eye on their performance, and where they can improve.